mithril-security/bastionlab/README.md

 - **[Tutorials](docs/docs/quick-tour/quick-tour.ipynb)** take you by the hand to install and run BastionLab.
 You can get introduced to our “Quick Tour” first!
 - **[Concept guides](docs/docs/concept-guides/confidential_computing.md)** discuss key topics and concepts at a high level.
 They provide useful background information and explanations.
 - **| *Coming soon* | How-to guides** are recipes.
 They guide you through the steps involved in addressing key problems and use cases.
 They are more advanced than tutorials and assume some knowledge of how BastionLab works.
-- **[Reference guides](docs/docs/reference-guides/deployment/on_premise.md)** contain technical references for BastionLab’s machinery.
+- **[Advanced guides](docs/docs/reference-guides/deployment/on_premise.md)** contain technical references for BastionLab’s machinery.
 They describe how it works and how to use it but assume you have a good understanding of key concepts.

 ## Who made BastionLab?
-Mithril Security is a startup aiming to make privacy-friendly data science easy so data scientists and data owners can collaborate without friction.
-Our solutions apply Privacy Enhancing Technologies and security best practices, like [Remote Data Science]() and [Confidential Computing](docs/docs/concept-guides/confidential_computing.md).
+Mithril Security is a startup aiming to make privacy-friendly data science easy so data scientists and data owners can collaborate without any issue.
+Our solutions apply Privacy Enhancing Technologies and security best practices, like [Remote Data Science](https://bastionlab.readthedocs.io/en/latest/docs/concept-guides/remote_data_science/) and [Confidential Computing](docs/docs/concept-guides/confidential_computing.md).